Equity capital markets in Indonesia: regulatory overview

 Information on the company's business and future prospects.

-Management discussion and analysis based on the company's financial statements for the last three years prepared in accordance with Indonesian Accounting Standards.
+Management discussion and analysis based on the company's financial statements for the last three years prepared in accordance with the Indonesian Accounting Standards.

-A summary of the financial highlights and shareholders' equity.
+Summary of financial highlights and shareholders' equity.

-Details of the mechanism for subscribing to the shares being offered.
+Mechanism for subscribing to the shares being offered.

 Marketing equity offerings

-There has been discussion among market players, retail investors generally and the regulatory authorities as to how to increase the level of participation of retail investors, such as through mandatory minimum allocations for retail investors, to encourage broader participation and thereby improve market liquidity.
-However, underwriter confidence in retail participation continues to be quite low.
+Marketing is mainly carried out through bookbuilding, and the number of retail investors participating in Indonesian IPOs is generally very small, taking up on average only between 10% and 20% of offered equity.
+There has been discussion among market players, retail investors generally and the regulatory authorities as to how the level of participation of retail investors can be increased, such as through requiring minimum allocations for retail investors, to encourage broader participation and therefore improve market liquidity.
+However, underwriters' confidence in retail participation continues to be quite low.